Battle of Lyndanisse

-The Battle of Lyndanisse or Lindanise (Note: Lyndanisse, Lindanise) was fought on 15 June 1219 during the Northern Crusades, between the forces of the invading Kingdom of Denmark and the local non-Christian Estonians.
+The Battle of Lyndanisse or Lindanise (Note: Lyndanisse, Lindanise) was fought on 15 June 1219 during the North Crusades, between the forces of the invading Kingdom of Denmark and the local non-Christian Estonians.
 The Danish victory in the battle, at the site of the later Hanseatic city of Reval (now Tallinn, Estonia) helped King Valdemar II of Denmark to subsequently claim the territory of northern Estonia as his participation in the crusade into Estonia had been undertaken in response to calls from the Pope.

 The 1219 Battle of Lyndanisse is still well known to this day, especially amongst Danes and Estonians, because of a popular legend about the first ever Danish flag, the Dannebrog, which allegedly fell from the sky, as an apparently helpful divine intervention, just when the Danish Crusaders were about to lose the battle to the local pagans.

 Battle

 Valdemar II, along with Archbishop Anders Sunesen of Lund, Bishop Theoderich von Treyden, and his vassals Count Albert of Nordalbingia and Vitslav I of Rügen, sailed to the northern Estonian province of Revalia at the beginning of June 1219.
 The crusading army camped at Lindanise and built a castle there, named Castrum Danorum (which, according to an unattested urban legend, the indigenous Estonians thereafter started to call Taani linna, meaning "Danish castle", shortened later to Tallinn).
 The Estonians sent several negotiators, but they were only playing for time as they assembled an army large enough to fight the Danes.

 On 15 June 1219, the Estonians attacked the Danes near the castle, right after supper time.
 They advanced from five different directions and completely surprised the crusaders, who fled in all directions.
 Bishop Theoderich von Treyden was killed by the Estonians, who thought he was the king.
 The Danes were saved by their Wendish vassals, as Witslaw led a quick counterattack which stopped the Estonian advance.
 This gave the crusaders time to regroup, and the Estonians were routed.